Tchibo sells questionable insurance with cancer blood test - Breaking Latest News

 Constantin LapaHead of Nuclear Medicine at the University Hospital in Augsburg: “It’s all completely inconsistent and, in my opinion, incomprehensible from the data that is being presented.”

-Michael NeumaierHead of Clinical Chemistry at the University of Mannheim, used to be the head of the German Society for Clinical Chemistry and Laboratory Medicine and, at the European level, head of the European Federation for Clinical Chemistry and Laboratory Medicine: “There is no clear evidence that the PanTum -Detect-Test really brings something to patients.”
+Michael NeumaierHead of Clinical Chemistry at the University of Mannheim, used to be the head of the German Society for Clinical Chemistry and Laboratory Medicine and, at the European level, the head of the European Federation for Clinical Chemistry and Laboratory Medicine: “There is no clear evidence that the PanTum Detect test really benefits patients.”

 Neumeier also criticizes the fact that the test for cancer is marketed via Tchibo with a shopping voucher: “Here, people with health concerns directly become consumers of health screening, the value of which has not been adequately proven in a single scientific study to date.”